 '''

 import library

 read csv from

 https://priscilla.fitped.eu/data/pandas/titanic.csv

+explore the dataset

 '''

-- int64

-- object
+- int64 - object

-- float64
+float64

 Similar information as in the previous assignment we can also get using the info function.
 In this case, however, we get much more information, not only about the individual columns (variables) but also about the entire DataFrame.